-2021 Mercedes EQA: specs, price and release date
+2021 Mercedes EQA: pictures, specs and prices

-A Premium package can be added to AMG Line cars for £3,000, bringing 19-inch AMG five-twin-spoke alloys, a panoramic glass sunroof, augmented reality navigation system, an advanced sound system and wireless phone charging.
+The Premium package can be added to AMG Line cars for £3,000; it includes new 19-inch AMG five-twin-spoke alloys, a panoramic glass sunroof, an augmented-reality navigation system, an upgraded sound system and wireless phone charging.

 Mercedes EQA range, battery, charging and performance